-INVESTIGATOR: I agree to: Implement and conduct this stud good clinical practices and all ap y diligently and in strict compliance voplicable laws and regulations. vith the protocol, • Maintain all information supplied by Allergan in confidence and, when this information is submitted to an Institutional Review Board (IRB), Independent Ethics Committee (IEC) or another group, it will be submitted with a designation that the material is confidential. • Ensure that all persons assisting with the trial are adequately informed about the protocol, the investigational product(s), and their trial-related duties and functions.
-I have read this protocol in its entirety and I agree to all aspects.
+I agree to:

+- Implement and conduct this study diligently and in strict compliance with the protocol, good clinical practices and all applicable laws and regulations. - Maintain all information supplied by Allergan in confidence and, when this information is submitted to an Institutional Review Board (IRB), Independent Ethics Committee (IEC) or another group, it will be submitted with a designation that the material is confidential. - Ensure that all persons assisting with the trial are adequately informed about the protocol, the investigational product(s), and their trial-related duties and functions.

+nave read this protocol in its entirety and I agree to all aspects.
 Investigator Printed Name Signature Date